Terminals

 5. Portability: Alacritty should support major operating systems including Linux, macOS, and Windows.

-Warp, the “The blazingly fast, Rust-based terminal” has presumably even more rust hipness points than Alacritty.
-Has lots of hype-compatible features such as shared/networked connections and encrypted stuff and multiple cursors and inline manuals.
+Warp, the “blazingly fast, Rust-based terminal” has presumably even more Rust cred than Alacritty, because Rust is in the slogan.
+It has lots of hype-friendly features such as shared and networked connections, encryption, multiple cursors and inline manuals.

 2.10 kitty

 Kovid Goyal made a terminal with C inner loops and Python UI extensibility called kitty.
-It’s not famous, but probably worth checking since Kovid is a powerhouse of feature-packed development.
-If anything, I should probably be suspicious that it may have too many features, because that would be on-brand for Kovid. macOS/Unices.
+It’s not famous, but it’s probably worth checking, since Kovid is a powerhouse of feature-packed development.
+I suspect it may have too many features, because that’d be on-brand for Kovid.
+It runs on macOS and other Unices.

 2.11 terminator